devopsdelivery/yoda/linux/students/patricia-sanches.md

 ls /proc | grep '^[0-9]' | sort

-List the filesystem root directory / content by line, and filter output to replace all consonants with the character “_” (hint: use sed -e 's,[!aeiouy],_,g')
+List the filesystem root directory / content by line, and filter output to replace all consonants with the character “_” (hint: use sed -e 's,[!aeiouy],_,g') sed -e 's/[âeiouAEIOU]/ _/g'

+-------------------------------------------------------------------------------------//-------------------------------------------------------------------------------------------------------------------------------------

+Lab 6

+In your home directory create the directory /linuxdatabase. mkdir linuxdatabase/

+Create the the file create_users_table. touch ~/linuxdatabase/create_users_table.sql

+Insert the content in the file create_table_users.sql into the file create_users_table (use the nano editor). nano ~/create_table_users.sql nano ~/create_users_table.sql
+Ctrl + O

+Create the the file insert_users_table. touch ~/linuxdatabase/insert_users_table.sql

+Insert the content in the file insert_table_users.sql into the file insert_users_table (use the nano editor). nano ~/insert_table_users.sql nano ~/insert_users_table.sql
+Ctrl + O

+Add the files create_users_table and insrt_users_table to a tar archive with the name dbscripts.tar. tar -cvf dbscripts.tar ~/ create_users_table ~/
+insert_users_table

+Extract the files from the tar archive dbscripts.tar to the directory extracted_dbscripts. mkdir ~extracted_dbcripts tar -xvf dbscripsts.tar -C ~/extracted_dbscripts

+List all the apt packages installed in your system. dpkg --get-selections

+Update the apt list.
+sudo apt update

+Install Postgres in your system. sudo apt install postgresql

+Check if the Postgres service (postgres.service) is running (hit: use systemctl). sudo systemctl status postgresql-client

+Install the Postgres client.
+sudo apt install postgresql-client

+Using the Postgres client (psql) connect to the Postgres server and list the databases. psql -U postgres -I